harrisongoeldner/primex/README.md

 # primex
+Prime Number Finder Server Edition
+Two modes available:
-Prime Number Finder ported to include php bridge to python Uses bottom and top value to calculate all prime numbers in between and outputs to txt file using python\
+1. Uses bottom and top value to calculate all prime numbers in between and outputs to csv file using python
-Developed and maintained by Harrison Goeldner\
+2. Continuously calculates prime numbers of increasing magnitude with start stop functionality Developed and maintained by Harrison Goeldner and CountToInfinity\
-Version 1.0.2 alpha
+Version 1.0.0 alpha (undeveloped)

 ## Compatibility
 Tested on MacOS Big Sur (11.0.1)\